 The small business phone systems compared on this page are our top picks, the top four phone systems for small businesses in the US.
 Small teams should bear in mind that these suppliers all cover large areas of the country, so if your team is locally based than it is possible that you may find a better deal with a smaller service provider that is based in your area.
 We compare small business phone systems on a national and regional level, so fill out the form at the top of the page to find the best small business phone systems for your area.

-8x8 Virtual Office is one of the best all-around small business phone systems.
+8×8’s Express Series is a phone system designed around the needs of small businesses.
 It’s easy to use, has an assortment of useful features and is highly affordable.
-8x8 is also an industry leader in customer support and boasts a 99.997% uptime.
+Although off-shore, 8×8 offers some of the best customer support and boasts a 99.997% uptime.
 So, businesses can rest assured that their lines will be remain up and running throughout the year and that an agent is only a phone call should assistance be required.

-Since 8x8 Virtual Office requires no equipment to be installed or maintained, it’s an excellent choice for small businesses.
-Setup with 8x8 is as easy as plugging in your new 8x8 router and connecting your phones via an Ethernet port to start making and receiving calls.
-Unlike on-premise systems, 8x8 takes care of all maintenance and upgrades so you don’t need extra IT staff.
+Since 8×8 Express Series requires minimal setup, it’s an excellent choice for those looking to quickly get their telephone system off the ground.
+Setup with 8×8 is as easy as plugging in your new 8×8 router and connecting your phones via an Ethernet port to start making and receiving calls.
+Unlike on-premise systems, 8×8 takes care of all maintenance and upgrades so you don’t need extra IT staff.

-8x8 has an impressive assortment of features ideal for small businesses.
+8×8 has an impressive assortment of features ideal for small businesses.
 This includes call forwarding, call waiting, voicemail-to-email, automated attendants, caller ID blocking, and many more.
-Team collaboration is made easy with 8x8’s presence features which show who’s available and who’s busy, and lets staff members host online meetings.
-A full list of 8x8 features can be found on the 8x8 website.
+Team collaboration is made easy with 8×8’s presence features which show who’s available and who’s busy, and lets staff members host online meetings.

 Ooma Office is an enterprise-grade phone service built for small businesses so you can be more professional.
 Ooma Office supports select IP phones, analog phones, and mobile phones.